 Waiting at the edge of the clearing was an ordinary man with a small child.

 If Tony expected an alien, as in Bug-Eyed Monster, he would have been disappointed.

-A man walked over and welcomed me, 'Welcome Anthony Webster; I am Gatherer of Rocks, please call me Garth,' He said adding as he pointed at a small boy, 'This is Junior, with whom I would like you to be friends.
+'Welcome Anthony Webster; I am Gatherer of Rocks, please call me Garth,' He said, he pointed at the small boy, 'This is Junior, with whom I would like you to be friends.
 He will show you where you will be staying.'
 He sounded like my little sister with a head cold.

-'I suppose I can live with that,' Tony answered accepting that as an apology.
+'I suppose I can live with that,' Tony said.

-'After I put my things away what would you like to do?'
-Tony asked as this might be the deal breaker, but so far he sounded older than he looked.
+'After I put my things away, what would you like to do?'
+Tony asked as this might be the deal-breaker, he sounded older than he looked.

-'Just walk with me and answer such questions that I have, keep an eye out for danger which Dad will explain later, I sleep about eight hours overnight, I don't believe you should find anything too demanding,' Junior advised.
+'Please walk with me and answer such questions that I have, keep an eye out for danger which Dad will explain later, I sleep eight hours overnight, I don't believe you should find anything too demanding,' Junior advised.